How Often Should You Get a Haircut?

 Your Guide to Keeping Your Style Fresh and Healthy

-Let’s be honest—nothing beats the feeling of walking out of the salon with a fresh cut.
+Let’s be honest, nothing beats the feeling of walking out of the salon with a fresh cut.
 Your hair looks lighter, your confidence is higher, and suddenly, even your coffee tastes better.
 But how often should you actually be scheduling those trims?
-The answer isn’t one-size-fits-all, but we’ve broken it down by hair type, style, and goals so you can find your perfect refresh rhythm.
+The answer isn’t one-size-fits-all, because every head of hair has a unique texture, growth rate, and history of treatment.
+We have broken it down by hair type, style, and goals so you can find your perfect refresh rhythm and keep your strands in peak condition.

 🌟 The General Rule: Every 6–8 Weeks

 For most people, getting a haircut every 6 to 8 weeks is the sweet spot.
-This timeframe helps:
+This timeframe aligns with the natural growth cycle of most hair types, ensuring that you remove damage before it becomes a permanent problem.
+This consistent maintenance helps in several key ways:

-Think of it like maintenance for your car: you don’t wait until the engine fails to get an oil change.
-Regular trims keep things running smoothly.
+Think of it like maintenance for your car.
+You do not wait until the engine fails to get an oil change.
+Regular trims keep things running smoothly and prevent a costly, drastic chop later on.

 ✂️ How Often Based on Your Hair Goals